 For this exercise, push your Expo applications from the first two labs to new repo(sitory)s on your GitHub account as follows.

 1. On GitHub, create a new private repo under your personal account named cs262, and grant read access to the course instructors and assistants (Do this using SettingsManage accessInvite teams or people; see the Moodle forum for our GitHub IDs).
 You will submit all lab and homework applications as subdirectories in this repo.
 Private repos require authentication, which now requires a GitHub personal access token.
-These tokens are machine-specific and can be saved in IDEs (e.g., Intellij, VSCode) and or commandline tools (e.g., GitBash, Linux).
+These tokens are machine-specific and can be saved in IDEs (e.g., Intellij, VSCode) and or command-line tools (e.g., GitBash, Linux).

 2. On your development machine: